EDemirsoz/EDemirsoz/README.md

 # Hi there 👋

 Hello and welcome to my GitHub profile!
-My name is **Enes**, and I am a new grad who completed my Software Engineering Technology program at the end of April 2023.
-As a software developer with 16 months of co-op experience, I'm eager to make my mark in the tech industry.

 ---